xkohutka/documentation/asicde-docker.md

    - Here you can change the port on which the frontend will be served.
 The default is `10001`.
    - You may also specify the target URL for the backend API endpoint.
 This URL must point to the deployed router from the backend service stack.

-The `env/auth.env` file contains configuration of the Authentication API module:
+The `env-dev/core.env` file contains configuration of the ASICDE Core API module:

 ```ini
 # Set the JWT authorization header: